BDC Hamburger Icon

 What is a brand ambassador?

-Brand ambassadors are advocates who promote a brand to people who are in their online and offline networks.
-Brand ambassadors frequently use social media to boost a brand’s visibility, generate more sales leads, and increase sales
+Brand ambassadors are advocates who promote a brand to people in their online and offline networks.
+They use various channels, including social media, to boost a brand’s visibility, generate more sales leads and increase sales.
+Beyond social media, brand ambassadors often participate in events, product launches or marketing campaigns to represent the brand in person.

-Brand ambassadors are often confused with social media influencers, who are usually celebrities or people with instant name recognition.
-While brand ambassadors are a type of influencer marketing, they don’t have to be famous; they can include your customers and employees.
+Brand ambassadors are often confused with social media influencers, who may be celebrities, people with instant name recognition or niche personalities with loyal audiences.
+While brand ambassadors are a type of influencer marketing — and some influencers can become brand ambassadors — these individuals don’t have to be famous.

 Why do employees make great brand ambassadors?

-When your company has a fantastic work environment to go along with its excellent products and services, your employees may also be an untapped source of brand ambassadors eager to amplify your efforts and boost digital marketing ROI.
+While customer brand ambassadors and influencers are valuable allies, many businesses overlook the potential of employee brand ambassadors.
+When your company has a fantastic work environment to go along with its excellent products and services, your employees can become a powerful source of advocacy, eager to amplify your efforts and boost digital marketing return on investment.

 Here are three reasons why employees make great brand ambassadors.